esper-io/dev-docs/docs/home/espercli.md

 ```

 #### 5. reboot
-Reboot command is used to reboot a device, active device is used to lock if `--device` or `-d` option is not given explicitly.
+Reboot command is used to reboot a device.
+Active device is used to lock if `--device` or `-d` option is not given explicitly.
 ```sh
 $ espercli device-command reboot [OPTIONS]
 ```